Azure/multimodal-ai-llm-processing-accelerator/README.md

   - Function App: Make sure the `AzureWebJobsStorage` parameter is set to `UseDevelopmentStorage=true` in the `function_app/local.settings.json` file.
   - Web App: Set the `USE_LOCAL_STORAGE_EMULATOR` parameter to `"true"` in the `demo_app/.env` file.
 When set to true, this will instruct the demo app to connect using the pre-set `LOCAL_STORAGE_ACCOUNT_CONNECTION_STRING` parameter (more info [here](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage#https-connection-strings)).

-2. To connect to a Azure Storage account that is deployed in Azure, you can use the following environment variables for each of the apps:
+2. **Connect to an Azure Storage account that is deployed in Azure**: You will need to set the following environment variables for each of the apps.
+If you've already deployed the solution, the parameters required for all of the instructions above will be stored in your azd environment output variables.
+These can be copied by running `azd env get-values` and then updating `function_app/local.settings.json` and `demo_app/.env` files with the corresponding values.

-- Function app - Ensure that `AzureWebJobsStorage` is **not** set within `function_app/local.settings.json`, and then set the following parameters based on the outputs in the azd .env file:
+- Function app - Within your `function_app/local.settings.json` file:
+  - Ensure that `AzureWebJobsStorage` is **not** set (delete the line from the file)
-  - `AzureWebJobsStorage__accountName` (azd output field: `storageAccountName`)
+  - Set the `AzureWebJobsStorage__accountName` field (Copy your storage account name from the azd output field: `storageAccountName`.
+E.g. `llmprocstorageXXXXX`)
-  - `AzureWebJobsStorage__blobServiceUri` (azd output field: `storageAccountBlobUri`)
-  - `AzureWebJobsStorage__queueServiceUri` (azd output field: `storageAccountQueueUri`)
-  - `AzureWebJobsStorage__tableServiceUri` (azd output field: `storageAccountTableUri`)
-- Web app - In your .env file, use the following parameters:
+- Web app - In your `demo_app/.env` file, use the following parameters:
   - Set the `USE_LOCAL_STORAGE_EMULATOR` parameter to `"false"`
-  - Set the `STORAGE_ACCOUNT_ENDPOINT` parameter to the storage account endpoint (e.g. `"https://llmprocstorageXXXXX.blob.core.windows.net/"` )
+  - Set the `STORAGE_ACCOUNT_ENDPOINT` parameter to the storage account endpoint (e.g. `https://llmprocstorageXXXXX.blob.core.windows.net/` )
-- If you've already deployed the solution, the parameters required for all of the instructions above will be stored in your azd environment output variables.
-These can be copied by running `azd env get-values` and then updating `function_app/local.settings.json` and `demo_app/.env` files with the corresponding values.

 #### Function app local instructions